redhat-plumbers-in-action/advanced-issue-labeler/README.md

 ### `section.id` keyword

 Equivalent of [section](#section) option.
-An array of IDs of dropdowns.
-These IDs need to point to dropdowns in the issue-form template.
+An array of IDs of section from issue-form.
+These IDs need to point to section in the issue-form template.

 * requirements: `required`